jvrsantacruz/bicimadbot/README.md

 ## Disclaimers

-*About info*: The information offered by this service is **not official** in any way and should not be regarded as such.
+*About the info*: The information offered by this service is **not official** in any way and should not be regarded as such.
 Replies are based on the same data used by the BiciMad official phone application.
 Any issues regarding the number free parkings, available bikes or stations are thus non related to this software.